 Is travel insurance included?

-No. Travel insurance is not included in any of our packages.
+No. Travel insurance is not included with your surf coaching trip.

-It is mandatory that you have valid and relevant insurance on our surf coaching trips.
+However, it is mandatory that you have valid and relevant insurance.
 Renegade Surf Travel can not be held liable for any losses.

 About the waves and surf coaching